BlockchainCommons/smartcustody-web/_pages/index.md

 Also see our experimental [mori-cli](https://github.com/BlockchainCommons/mori-cli) app for a real usage of Timelocks.

+### Real Implementations

+[Foundation](https://foundation.xyz/) has implemented many of Blockchain Commons' Smart Custody initiatives by adopting many of our specifications for their Passport Prime.

+A video focusing on their usage of our PQC libraries highlights some of the work:

+{% include video id="ZfsH2fIHCIA" provider="youtube" %}

 ### Case Studies

 A look at how manufactured hardware devices and released software apps meet #SmartCustody and Gordian ideals.